Who this is for

 - No vendor dependency on model availability or pricing

-- Customisable — fine-tune models to your specific domain
+- Customisable, with the ability to fine-tune models to your specific domain

 - Predictable cost at scale (no per-token pricing)